 The Babinda Boulders is a popular swimming spot and picnic area amid tropical rain forest in the foothills of the Bellenden Ker Range.
 It is named for a series of granite outcrops found along Babinda Creek, which provides cascades and swimming holes.

-Facilities onsite cater for a range of outdoor pursuits including picnics, bush-walking, swimming, canoeing, commercial tourism, sightseeing and social events.
+Facilities onsite cater for a range of outdoor pursuits including picnics, bush-walking, swimming, commercial tourism, sightseeing and social events.
 There is also an unpowered campsite with basic amenities; maximum stay strictly 72 hours.
 (Note: The nearest RV dump point is at Babinda Rotary Park.)